 Advantage 5 – Easier to clean

-Potential Issue: One shot
+Potential Disadvantage: One shot

 I know you’ve been checking out those baristas down at big business coffee chain #48592.
 I know you watch them as they prepare the trademark roast and use the industrial sized machine and add the organic almond milk that you love.
 You don’t make it obvious, just watching out of the corner of your eye.
 But you watch them.
 I know.